napari.layers.Points#

 Face color of marker for the next added point or the selected point(s).

-property current_properties: Dict[str, ndarray]#
+property current_properties: dict[str, ndarray]#

 properties for the next added point.